 Faculty-Student Communities for Improving STEM Instruction

-The Faculty-Student Communities Initiative is a comprehensive effort to support student-centered instructional change across the College of Science and Engineering at Texas State University.
-This five-year initiative is officially launching in 2020 and will consist of four programmatic components that provide STEM faculty and students with opportunities to engage in workshops, departmental self-assessments, redesign of lower-division gateway courses, and project-level decision making.
+The Faculty-Student STEM Communities project is a comprehensive effort to support student-centered instructional change across the College of Science and Engineering at Texas State University.
+This five-year, $2.5 million project officially launched in 2020 and will consist of four programmatic components that provide STEM faculty and students with opportunities to engage in workshops, departmental self-assessments, redesign of lower-division gateway courses, and project-level decision making.
 Participating STEM departments will receive multifaceted intellectual, material, and logistical supports to empower faculty-student teams in developing sustainable communities focused on culturally relevant instruction.
-The initiative will also involve three research strands that focus on communities among faculty and students, STEM student trajectories at Texas State, and student graduation rates and STEM workforce outcomes for Texas State and other Hispanic Serving Institutions.
+The project will also involve three research strands that focus on communities among faculty and students, STEM student trajectories at Texas State, and student graduation rates and STEM workforce outcomes for Texas State and other Hispanic Serving Institutions.

 Are you a faculty member in CoSE?